-Choosing a winter coat is one of the biggest sartorial decisions of the year, and as
+Choosing a winter formal coat for men is one of the biggest sartorial decisions of the year, and as

 such shouldn’t be taken lightly.
 For us, the overcoat is the archetypal coat of the colder